connervieira/Cortex/DOCUMENTATION.md

 ### Terminology

-Cortex and Predator Fabric form a somewhat complex link, and it's important to understand a few terms before trying to install Cortex.
+Cortex and Predator form a somewhat complex link, and it's important to understand a few terms before trying to install Cortex.

-- The **instance** refers to the instance of Predator Fabric that is being controlled by Cortex.
+- The **instance** refers to the instance of Predator that is being controlled by Cortex.
-- The **controller** refers to Cortex, controlling a Predator Fabric instance.
+- The **controller** refers to Cortex, controlling a Predator instance.

-- The **interface directory** is a directory used by Predator Fabric to feed information that will be read by Cortex.
-Think of this directory as the bridge Predator Fabric uses to active share information as it operates.
+- The **interface directory** is a directory used by Predator to feed information that will be read by Cortex.
+Think of this directory as the bridge Predator uses to active share information as it operates.
-- The **instance directory** is the main Predator Fabric directory, containing all of the scripts and support files used by the back-end.
+- The **instance directory** is the main Predator directory, containing all of the scripts and support files used by the back-end.
 - The **controller directory** is the main Cortex directory, containing all of the scripts and support files used by the front-end controller interface.

 ### Security

-Cortex is primarily intended to be installed on a system dedicated to the usage of Predator Fabric.
+Cortex is primarily intended to be installed on a system dedicated to the usage of Predator.
 As such, the following instructions often involve granting permissions without regard for the security of other applications.
 If you plan to install Cortex on a system running multiple services, use caution when granting very relaxed permissions.

 ### Methodology

-Cortex must be installed on the device hosting Predator Fabric, and it interacts with the instance in a few different ways.
+Cortex must be installed on the device hosting Predator, and it interacts with the instance in a few different ways.

 - **Fetching** information is done using the interface directory, as defined previously.
-Predator Fabric places information regarding the current states into this directory for other programs to read.
+Predator places information regarding the current states into this directory for other programs to read.
 - **Controlling** the instance is done directly, using a shell script.
-When the user commands Cortex to start or stop Predator Fabric, a shell script is executed accordingly.
+When the user commands Cortex to start or stop Predator, a shell script is executed accordingly.
 - **Configuring** the instance is done by directly modifying its configuration file.